m-reza-rahman/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/domain-creation-images.md

 #### Example 2: Source locations

-This example is same as Example 1 except that it specifies the source locations for the WebLogic Deploy Tooling model and installation files.
+This example is the same as Example 1, except that it specifies the source locations for the WebLogic Deploy Tooling model and installation files.

 ```
 spec: